-As part of the CBM International federation, we help to shape international policy and ensure the voices of people with disabilities are heard.
+As part of the CBM Global federation, we help to shape international policy and ensure the voices of people with disabilities are heard.
 CBM played a leading role in ensuring that disability was included in the Sustainable Development Goals, agreed by the international community in 2015.
 Read more about this.

 Building evidence through research